siqirua/tp/docs/DeveloperGuide.md

     5. Run the program. <br>
        Expected: Similar to previous.

+1. Manually editing data files

+    1. Open `studentBook.json`.

+    2. Edit any "studentName" field and input "Rachel" or some other name which contains alphanumeric characters.

+    3. Run the program. <br>
+       Expected: The program will load with the updated studentName.

 ## **Appendix: Planned Enhancements**

 1. Support special characters in student name parameter as some people's legal name do include some special characters(e.g. "s/o").